wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 But you can also use Skopeo to mirror a complete repository by copying all images in one go.

 ### Next steps after building the application
 Now that your image is stored in a remotely accessible repository, you can start thinking about how to let a third party easily install your application.
-Two mechanisms are popular for this task: the [Helm chart][15] project and a [Kubernetes Operator][16].
+Two mechanisms are popular for this task: [Helm charts][15] and a [Kubernetes Operator][16].
 The rest of this chapter introduces these tools.

 ## Helm Charts
-Think about Helm charts as a package manager for Kubernetes applications, like RPM or Deb for Linux.
+Think about Helm charts as a package manager for Kubernetes applications, like RPM or `.deb` files for Linux.
 Once a Helm chart is created and hosted on a repository, everyone is able to install, update, and delete your chart from a running Kubernetes installation.

-Let's first have a look on how to create a Helm chart to install your application on OpenShift.
+Let's first have a look at how to create a Helm chart to install your application on OpenShift.

 First of all, you need to download and [install the Helm CLI][17].
 On macOS you can easily do this via: